-- (1) A cat shall not be in a public place unless the cat is, in the opinion of an authorised person, under effective control. - If a cat is at any time in a place in contravention of clause 3.2(1)- - (a) the keeper of the cat commits an offence; and - an Authorised Person may seize and impound the cat and deal with the cat pursuant to the Act. - (3) A cat shall not be in a place that is not a public place unless - consent to its being there has been given by the occupier, or a person apparently authorised to consent on behalf of the occupier; and - (b) it is under effective control. - (4) If a cat is at any time in a place in contravention of any of the Shire of Northam Cat Local law 2019- - (a) The keeper of the cat commits an offence; and - (b) In any premises lawfully entered by an authorised person, they may seize and impound the cat and deal with the cat pursuant to the Act.
+- (1) A cat shall not be in a public place unless the cat is, in the opinion of an Authorised Person, under effective control. - (2) If a cat is at any time in contravention of clause 3.2(1)- - (a) the keeper of the cat commits an offence; and - (b) an Authorised Person may seize and impound the cat and deal with the cat pursuant to the Act. - (3) A cat shall not be in a place that is not a public place unless - consent to its being there has been given by the occupier, or a person apparently authorised to consent on behalf of the occupier; and - (b) it is under effective control. - (4) If a cat is at any time, in a place in contravention of the Shire of Northam Cat Local Law 2019- - (a) The keeper of the cat commits an offence; and - (b) In any premises lawfully entered by an Authorised Person, they may seize and impound the cat and deal with the cat pursuant to the Act.